Checkliste Ferienwohnung vermieten - was beachten?

 Having a good overview of all availabilities and customer requests – essential!

 You can see from this vacation rental checklist: there is a lot to do and consider before you can start actively renting out your accommodation.
 It can be helpful to approach the holiday rental together with a strong partner or even to place it completely in their hands.
-One of the leading European specialists in this field is Interhome Group – with over 55 years of experience in vacation rentals.
+One of the leading European specialists in this field is Interhome – with over 55 years of experience in vacation rentals.

-When working with Interhome Group, you will not only benefit from the worldwide reach of their websites, the booking of your accommodation through travel agencies and all other comprehensive marketing activities of such a large partner.
-In addition to maintaining the Internet presence and handling all customer correspondence and payment, as experts in this field, Interhome Group can also take care of practical tasks on site – from professional cleaning and linen changes to all-round service in those destinations with a local Interhome service office.
+When working with Interhome, you will not only benefit from the worldwide reach of their websites, the booking of your accommodation through travel agencies and all other comprehensive marketing activities of such a large partner.
+In addition to maintaining the Internet presence and handling all customer correspondence and payment, as experts in this field, Interhome can also take care of practical tasks on site – from professional cleaning and linen changes to all-round service in those destinations with a local Interhome service office.

 Want to find out more?